-Ubuntu Webapps are a great way to deliver online web applications into Ubuntu.
+Ubuntu Webapps can be a nice way to deliver online web applications into Ubuntu.

 The Ubuntu platform provides an advanced web engine container to run online applications on the Ubuntu client devices.